ebertek/bjornify/README.md

 ### 🤖 Home Assistant conversation bot

 A second bot, `hass.py` is also included in this image.
+It sends text to Home Assistant’s conversation API.
 If you want to use it, please create a second application using the [Discord Developer Portal](https://discord.com/developers/applications).
 You will also need to configure the following environmental variables in `bjornify.txt`:

 | Variable Name            | Description                                                             |
 | ------------------------ | ----------------------------------------------------------------------- |